data-warehouse-strategy

 Cloud Data Warehouse or an On-Site Data Warehouse

-Any organization looking to harness the power of its data must make a critical decision between a cloud data warehouse and an on-site data warehouse.
+Any organization looking to harness the power of its data must make a critical decision between a cloud data warehouse, an on-site data warehouse, or even consider data warehouse to data lake migration as part of their strategy.

 Both options offer distinct advantages and drawbacks, and the optimal choice depends on specific business requirements, budget, and technical expertise.